Preparing for a mentally healthy life

 - A Selfie ‘Steem activity that invites students to share positive messages about one another

-- The Selfie Tips Origami Chatterbox game that encourages children to think positively about themselves
+- A Selfie Tips Origami Chatterbox game that encourages children to think positively about themselves

 Minding Yourself, Minding Nature